April 20, 2026

 - Burnt orange area rugs

-In 2026 design trends too, we lean into lighting as an art form.
-Sculptural fixtures that are both functional and expressive.
+2026 interior design trends lean into lighting as an art form with sculptural fixtures that are both functional and expressive.
 It is purposeful and beautiful.
-Designers are guiding homeowners to think of lighting like jewelry for your space.
-Fixtures that set a mood, highlight textures, and support everyday activities.
+Interior designers are guiding homeowners to think of lighting like jewelry for their space, setting the mood with fixtures, highlighting textures, and supporting everyday activities.

 Where to use it: